SmithWillSuffice/ohanga-pai/content/blog/7_accelerators_repellers.md

 so of course he was having an Aussie lark, but he can also be damaging to the MMT movement when he says such things more publicly, because they are wrong.
 This matters because Steve is a very influential economist and activist.

 ((**Note to self:** need to write a theory section on trade.
 When we write about trade, the important thing is to not be too simplistic and naïve (a word I seem to need to use a lot).
 Fadhel Kaboub and Jan Kregel are MMT aware and have a decent body of work on international trade, and the exchange rate is not their problem, the biggest problems by far are imperial power abuses, neocolonialism, and just broadly war and injustice and dysfunctional justice systems in the weaker nations.
 Fixing up their exchange rate is pretty much negligible help with all that, but they need the MMT lens to know what to do about it when they restore civil society.
-Australia will never have a foreign exchange constraint because their government know how to tell foreign buyers of their land and politicians to piss off --- at least if they want too, if they do not want to, well,...  then they're less civilized.))
+Australia will never have a foreign exchange constraint because their government know how to tell foreign buyers of their land and politicians to piss off --- at least if they want too, if they do not want to, well,...  then their civilized BBQ's with shrimp could turn into charcoaled gruel purchased at a Tesco Lotus shop.))

 Even *more generally* we are, in the DougBot project, using an MMT understanding, a lens, to do finer grain price analysis.
 It is not merely accounting, and although we